 Welcome!

-I am Jing-Ze Ma (马竟泽), a young theoretical astrophysicist and a stellar engineer.
-I am currently a PhD student at Max Planck Institute for Astrophysics, working with Prof. Dr. Selma de Mink.
+I am Jing-Ze Ma (马竟泽), a theoretical and computational astrophysicist.
+I am currently a final-year PhD student at Max Planck Institute for Astrophysics, working with Selma de Mink and closely collaborating with Rüdiger Pakmor, Andrea Chiavassa, and Stephen Justham.
 I grew up in Beijing, China.
 Before moving to Germany, I obtained my bachelor’s degree at Tsinghua University in China in 2022.
-I am interested in the 3D radiation magnetohydrodynamics of any astrophysical object, and the lives, deaths, and afterlives of stars, in particular those of massive stars and binaries.

 I like to talk to other astrophysicists and get to know their works.
 I also enjoy hiking and singing with the choir.